Cricut Design Space Terminology for Beginners

 These are image files that will end in either .jpeg or .png.
 These are uploaded in Design Space for the Print and Cut feature.

 Layers refer to one unified image on the canvas.
-Multiple images can be “layered” together or moved backward and forward.
+Multiple images can be “layered” together or moved backward and forward using Arrange.

-The linetype is the action that will occur when the Cricut machine creates – cut, draw and score are the 3 options.
+The line type is the action that will occur when the Cricut machine creates – cut, draw, score, engrave, perforate, wavy edge, and deboss.

 The load button is the double arrow button present next to the cut button on the machine.
-This will be pressed to load and unload the cutting mat from the machine.
+Pressing the double arrow button loads and unloads the cutting mat from the machine.

 Material settings are present in Design Space or on the dial or the Explore machine.
 These are key to setting the pressure that the blade will use on the selected material.

-Mirroring reverses an image so that it is backwards.
-This is necessary when working with heat transfer vinyl, so the finished project will read the correct direction and there is an easy function for it on the cut screen.
+Mirroring reverses an image so that it is backward.
+Mirroring is necessary when working with heat transfer vinyl (a.k.a iron-on) so that the finished project will read the correct direction.
+Use the mirror toggle on the cut screen to set this.

 No fill means that there is no print pattern present on the vector selected on the canvas.

-A flattened image on the canvas often with a pattern (or color fill) will be sent to your home printer via Design Space and then an outline of that printed image cut by the machine.
+Print Then Cut is a flattened image on the canvas often with a pattern, which is sent to your home printer via Design Space and then an outline of that printed image cut by the machine.

-Redo a recent action that was undone when working in Design Space.
+Redo a recently undone action when working in Design Space.

-Reverse weeding removed the vinyl that would normal be left behind.
-This is used generally for stencil vinyl.
+Reverse weeding removes the vinyl that would typically be left behind.
+Reverse weeding is used generally for stencil vinyl.

 Rotate any image 360 degrees on the canvas.

-The select all button allows you to actively select any images presently visible on the canvas.
+The select all button allows you to select any images presently visible on the canvas.

 The size is the dimensions of an image or object when selected on the canvas.

-Shapes button allows you to insert any basic geometric shape onto your canvas
+Shapes button allows you to insert any basic geometric shape onto your canvas.
+These are free.

 SVG (a.k.a Scalable Vector Graphic)

 An SVG cut file is a vector file that can be scaled larger or small and retain its resolution.
-It is made up of lines that consist of infinite dots to achieve this flexibility.
+SVG files are made up of lines that consist of infinite dots to achieve this flexibility.
+Use SVG cut files to cut colored materials on your Cricut and arrange a final layered design.

 Text or Font

-Text is how you can type words and customize your writing with special fonts and scripts within Design Space.
+Text is how you can type words and customize your writing with unique fonts and scripts within Design Space.
+Text can be cut or drawn according to the line-type set.

 Undo a recent action in Design Space.

-Ungrouping enables you to move each layer of a vector on the canvas individual from its counterparts.
+Ungrouping enables you to move each layer of a vector on the canvas individually from its counterparts.

-Upload is when you add your own vector, print or pattern fill images to Design Space.
+Upload is adding your own vector, print or pattern fill images to Design Space.

 The process of removing unwanted excess vinyl from a cut design.

-The weld tool enables you to combine 2 single shapes into one new shape for a single cut line.
+The weld tool enables you to combine two single shapes or text into one new seamless shape, eliminating unwanted cut lines.
 Welding is often used with text to create seamless cursive words.

 New to Cricut?